pydantic/pydantic/docs/usage/models.md

 ## Field Ordering

-Field order is important in models since for the following reason:
+Field order is important in models for the following reason:

 * validation is performed in the order fields are defined; validators for later fields can access the values of earlier fields